 Mr Tariq joined Sembcorp Salalah in September 2011.
-He has more than 10 years of experience in the financial and commercial aspects of the utility business.
-Before joining Sembcorp Salalah, he was working with KPMG and was involved in power company audits.
+He has more than 14 years of experience in the financial and commercial aspects of the utility business.
+Before joining Sembcorp Salalah, he worked on power company audits in KPMG.

-Mr Tariq holds a Bachelor of Commerce from the University of the Punjab, Pakistan, and is a fellow member of the Association of Chartered Certified Accountants.
+Mr Tariq holds a Bachelor of Commerce from the University of the Punjab, and is a fellow member of the Association of Chartered Certified Accountants.